sublunarian/light-amp/README.md

 ```bash
 adb push ~/Music/some-album "/sdcard/Music/Amp/"
 ```

-Sub-folders are fine.
-Names come from the tags rather than the folders, and artwork has to be embedded in the files — a `cover.jpg` next to them won't show.

 Playlists live in `Music/Amp/Playlists` as `.m3u8`, so one you make on the phone opens anywhere else, and one you drop in that folder shows up in Amp.